5e-bits/docs/docs/faq.md

 Yes.
 Currently there is a limiter in place for 10k requests per second per IP.
 This is subject to change if something more practical needs to be enforced.

 ### Am I allowed to/Is it legal to put more than just SRD content in my own version of this API?
-Is it legal for me to do __?
+Is it legal for me to do `<insert questionable idea>`?

 ¯\\\_(ツ)\_/¯ I am not a lawyer, so do this at your own risk.
 However, one of our users made a wonderful flow chart that can help point you in the right direction.
 I must stress the point that this is not legal advice though.